sjbylo/lab-azure-service-operator/README.md

-# Quick Azure Operator Demo with Azure MySQL
+# Quick Azure Operator demo with Azure MySQL using ARO 4.4

 # Prepare to create the secret, create the file "data"